gbrault/jpjwidgets/README.md

 ## Notice

 * Don't forget to stop the HTTP server, best is to shutdown the IPython kernel, as the used port will generate an issue elsewhere.
+* you can select the port when launching a server, just add port=xxxx to the start function

 (1) This clarification was requested by [@krassowski](https://github.com/krassowski) [see](https://github.com/jupyterlab/jupyterlab/issues/5660#issuecomment-944889747)